-The structural enrichments added in autumn to some of the back and lower end areas of the otter enclosure at WWT Washington increased significantly the frequency of use of these areas in winter and very likely contributed to maintaining good levels of diurnal activity and high display value in the cold season.
+The structural enrichments added in autumn to some of the back and lower end areas of the otter enclosure at WWT Washington increased significantly the frequency of use of these areas in winter, probably due to initial novelty factor as well as longer-term increase in the spatial complexity of the ground areas and very likely contributed to maintaining good levels of diurnal activity and high display value in the cold season.
 The cubs played for up to 20-30 minutes at a time inside and around the newly added nest box and small holt and on the logs at the back of the enclosure, after the vegetation around them was trimmed.
 Frequent changes in enclosure "furniture" and management of the natural vegetation are among the recommended practices to stimulate active exploration (AZA, 2009) and enhance the quality of the space for captive otters (Foster-Turley et al., 1990).
 The front area of the enclosure was used significantly less frequently in winter compared to summer, when it was used for access to the pools, drying after swims and for resting outside and affiliative social interaction.